r00tstici/writeups/LineCTF/diveinternal/README.md

 **We have a problem!** We need the md5 of the remote db (`dbHash`).

-Fortunately, there is `/integrityStatus` which gives us it.
+Fortunately, there is `/integrityStatus` which provides it.

 ![dbHash](pictures/dbHash.jpg)